 - An educational, developmental, and medical history or a summary of presenting symptoms as it relates to the diagnosis

 - A list of all assessment instruments and relevant scores used to make the diagnosis

-- A description of the functional limitations resulting from the disability
+- A description of the functional limitations the disability imposes

 - A statement of why the disability qualifies the applicant for any accommodations the provider might be recommending

 - Signature and diagnosis made by a qualified professional practicing in the area in which the disability is diagnosed and who is not related to the student

 - Generally, the documentation should be current (General standards are 3 years for ADHD, 5 years for a learning disability, 1 year for a psychiatric disability.)

 Your provider may choose to use the Verification of Disability Form to deliver pertinent documentation.
 Because your medical records are protected by HIPAA, your provider will need you to sign a Consent to Release Information at their office before they can fill out this verification form.

 To submit documentation please either use the Verification Form linked above, or email to firstname.lastname@example.org.